 No, although, I can create something similar but no two identical pieces.
 Each piece is one-of-a-kind and often personalized to the owner with favorite totems, escutcheons with initials, etc.

 Yes, definitely - all of the weapons are fully functional.
-My flintlocks are made just like they were in the eighteenth century and will function same as an original.
-You can use the knives as well.
+My flintlocks are made just like they were in the eighteenth century, light-weight and well balanced and will function same as an original flintlock gun.
+You can use the knives and tomahawks as well.
 I can sharpen them as sharp as you wish.
+Let's hope you don't want to use a war club!

 Yes, I’ve worked with clients are far as New Zealand and as close as our neighbors up North.